 It starts with the Sun.
 You see, in Peru, we use Soles (“Suns” in English).
 Technically, the correct term is Peruvian Nuevos Soles or PEN, which is the official abbreviation.
 Read more to learn everything about peruvian exchange rate.

 Throughout your trip in Peru you are going to need Soles to access amazing food, shops, taxis, and everything in between.
-Here is the information you will need to successfully get a hold of those Soles…
+Here is the information you will need to successfully get the peruvian exchange rate, in other words, a hold of those Soles…

 Brand New Bills Peru, unfortunately, is one of the global leaders in counterfeit cash.
 The price you pay for that you are required to bring brand new dollar bills with you from the States.
 You see, any kind of tear or graffiti or even heavy use will be enough for any Money Exchanger to reject your cash.
 Before you go to Peru, go to your bank and ask for a stack of brand new, unfolded bills.
 Put them in a money purse or somewhere they won’t get smashed in your luggage and use those for exchanging money.

 **Quick Tip: the state of your Soles doesn’t matter.
 Once you have a wallet full of Soles it doesn’t matter if they get bent or are heavily used.

 Where and When you will need Soles.
 The majority of places you will dine or shop for souvenirs will accept credit cards, especially in Lima.
 Make sure to take your Soles with you anytime you’re going outside of a major city (i.e. the jungle outside of Iquitos, the Sacred Valley outside of Cusco, etc.) You will need Soles for all Artisan Markets, local boutique souvenir shops, taxi rides, tips, and some smaller local restaurants.